Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 Solitude is about what’s happening in your brain, not the environment around you.
 Accordingly, they define it to be a subjective state in which your mind is free from input from other minds.

 Newport suggests that solitude is crucial for deep thinking, self-reflection, and the development of one's sense of self.
-According to him, spending time alone allows individuals to discover their true passions, think critically about their values, and engage in activities that bring genuine fulfillment.
-He encourages readers to intentionally carve out moments of solitude, free from the constant stimulation of digital devices, to foster creativity, focus, and a deeper understanding of oneself.
-He proposes different practices to attain some moments of solitude including leaving phone at home, taking long walks and writing letters to one’s self (diaries or journaling).
+He argues that spending time alone allows individuals to discover their true passions, think critically about their values, and engage in activities that bring genuine fulfillment.
+Newport also encourages readers to intentionally carve out moments of solitude, free from the constant stimulation of digital devices, to foster creativity, focus, and a deeper understanding of oneself.
+His suggested practices include leaving one's phone at home, taking solitary walks, and engaging in self-reflection through journaling.

 Our brains adapted to automatically practice social thinking during any moments of cognitive downtime, and it’s this practice that helps us become really interested in our social world.